Wondering what those training terms used on Strava mean? See our glossary below to learn how to make the most out of your training on Strava.

 FTP is the keystone to training with power.
 It allows Strava to determine how hard a ride is for you.
-You doing 300W might feel much different than someone less trained doing 300W and FTP allows us to gauge just how hard segments, rides, and even weeks or months of training were for you!
+You doing 300W might feel much different than someone less trained doing 300W, and FTP will enable us to gauge just how hard segments, rides, and even weeks or months of training were for you!

 Calculating Your FTP

 We recommend you test for your FTP at least every few weeks to a month while you're training.
 Here are some tips to get the most out of your FTP testing:

 It's extremely taxing on your body (and your training program) to continuously push out 60-minute max efforts.
 It's also difficult to find a stretch of road where you can ride for 60 minutes uninterrupted and maintain a steady wattage.
 Thus, the easiest way to calculate your FTP is to test your best average power for 20-minutes and then subtract 5%.
 We believe 20 minutes is enough time to stress the same physiological systems as a 60-minute effort would and it is easier to consistently do within your season.